spotinst/help/src/docs/ocean/getting-started/aks-test.md

 ![connect-aks-cluster-10](https://github.com/spotinst/help/assets/106514736/d9c2d5a1-06a1-4876-9c9a-dd7a8888a488)

-When you finish editing the Ocean cluster configuration, click Create.
+When you finish editing the Ocean cluster configuration, click **Create**.
 This creates the Ocean managed AKS cluster.
 When you finish importing the AKS cluster to an Ocean AKS Cluster, it will appear in the Cloud Clusters list under the left Ocean menu.

 The Ocean Auto-scaler cannot scale up until you create a VNG.
 For Ocean to start launching nodes, you need to create at least one VNG for Ocean to use.
 After you close the Create Cluster wizard, the VNG tab opens to create the first VNG.